Live Life Unbroken

 I hear so many people say that they are broken; that their problems are insurmountable.
 That they cannot be fixed.
 It hurts when I hear this, not just because it is awful to see a beautiful soul in pain, but because I have been there.

 And my message of hope remains: No one is ever broken.
+Everyone can find healing.

 Picture